WatchTheory/data_analytics_notes/Module 2/Excel_notes_3.md

 Understand and construct pivot tables to summarize and analyze data dynamically.
 Generate visually compelling pivot charts to enhance data interpretation and presentation.

+Working on creating different visual graphs for tables in Excel

 #### Creating Visualizations

 1. Bar Chart
 2. Line Chart